vanities/GPU-Passthrough-Arch-Linux-to-Windows10/README.md

 #### When to do this:

+When you want to play windows 10 video games from your arch box because:
+1. wangblows
+2. you don't want to read mountains of text because you just want to play gaems.

+#### Editing:
-When you want to play windows 10 video games from your arch box.
-My text editor is nvim, replace it with whatever your text editor is (nano, vim, emacs)
+My text editor is nvim, replace it with whatever your text editor is (nano, vim, emacs) to edit text in the terminal

-#### Installation:
+#### Disclamer:

-Most of this stuff is in the archlinux guide at the top, read more of that if any of this is confusing or something goes wrong.
+Most of this stuff is in the archlinux guide at the top, read more of that if any of this is confusing or something terribly goes wrong.

 ## PCI passthrough via OVMF (GPU)